rmzse/for-review/architecture.md

 export class AppModule {}
 ```

-**@NGMOdule:** The tag `@NgModule` is called a decorator which we will discuss in detail later.
+- **@NGModule:** The tag `@NgModule` is called a decorator which we will discuss in detail later.
 This decorator takes an object with different properties, such as `declarations`,
 `imports`, `providers` and `bootstrap`.
 We will mostly be working
 with the `providers` and `declarations`.

-**providers:** Services are values, functions, or features that your application needs.
+- **providers:** Services are values, functions, or features that your application needs.
 We will come back to a more detailed description about services later.
 All our services are usually registered with the application by adding them to this section.
 By doing this you make the services available for use in the entire application.

-**declarations** our components are usually declared in this section.
+- **declarations:** our components are usually declared in this section.
 In our case
 the generated `AppComponent` is declared here.

 ## Angular modules are not Javascript modules
-OK, as we had learnt earlier on JavaScript has modules too but it is different
+OK, as we learnt earlier JavaScript has modules too, but they are different
 from Angular modules.
-An NgModule is decorated by `@NgModule` and its is
+An Angular module (NgModule) is decorated by `@NgModule` and it is
 completely unrelated to the JavaScript modules.

 TODO: we must have a previous section explaining what javascript modules are